Causal Inference Under Approximate Neighborhood Interference: Verifying Assumptions

 \paragraph{Polynomial Growth Rate.} Suppose

 for $s$ sufficiently large and some $C>0$, $d\geq 1$.
-Polynomial rates appear to be a property of spatial networks, which are models in which link formation is less likely between spatially distant units.\footnote{This may require replacing the max in \eqref{polynbhd} with something weaker like an average, but the max makes the verification argument far simpler.} Examples include latent space \citep{hrh2002} and RGG models \citep{penrose2003}.
+Polynomial rates appear to be a property of spatial networks,\footnote{This may require replacing the left-hand side of \eqref{polynbhd} with something weaker such as $\sup_n n^{-1} \sum_{i=1}^n \abs{\mathcal{N}_{\bm{A}}(i, s)}^p$.
+The max simplifies the arguments in this section, but we expect that more realistic higher-order moment conditions of this type can be used to verify the assumptions.} which are models in which link formation is less likely between spatially distant units.
+Examples include latent space \citep{hrh2002} and RGG models \citep{penrose2003}.
 Appendix A of \cite{leung2019inference} shows that, for the RGG, path distance is of the same order as spatial distance for connected units.
-Since spatial $s$-neighborhoods grow polynomially with $s$, it follows that network $s$-neighborhoods also grow polynomially, with $d$ equal to the underlying spatial dimension.
+Since spatial $s$-neighborhoods grow polynomially with $s$, it follows that network $s$-neighborhoods also grow polynomially, with $d$ determined by the spatial dimension.